Apostille: purpose and history

 In these cases, the embassy, consular or diplomatic representative of the country located in the country of origin of document normally attends to the legalization of documents.
 This method of authenticating a document is also known as an "embassy legalization" or "embassy attestation".

-In US e.g., In most cases an embassy legalization will require the document to be authenticated by the notary, followed by legalization from the Secretary of State, the US State Department and the embassy of the foreign country to which the document will be sent.
+In US e.g., In most cases an embassy legalization will require the document to be authenticated by the notary, followed by authentication from the Secretary of State, the US State Department and the embassy of the foreign country to which the document will be sent.

-In United Kingdom, embassy legalization would involve solicitor notarization, followed by legalization by Foreign and Commonwealth office in Milton Keynes and then the embassy of the foreign country to which the document will be sent.
+In United Kingdom, embassy legalization would involve solicitor notarization, followed by attestation by Foreign and Commonwealth office in Milton Keynes and then the embassy of the foreign country to which the document will be sent.
 In all cases of embassy legalization, the document will also need Ministry of Foreign affairs attestation as well in the country of usage of document.
 In practice this means the document must be certified twice before it can have legal effect in the receiving country.

 Here to help

-The process of obtaining an apostille or embassy legalization can get very complicated.
+The process of obtaining an apostille, attestation or embassy legalization can get very complicated.
 Each foreign country has its own specific requirements, procedures and fees when asked to legalize an American or other document.
 For instance, the embassy may require that the contents of the document should be translated from English into their country's native language, and that such translation also be authenticated by the respective departments.